Kornel90/powerbi-portfolio/reports/ReadMe.md

 1. **Clone this repository** locally
 2. Open any `.pbix` report in Power BI Desktop
-3. Set the `Data_Source` parameter (if present) to your local path with CSV files
+3. Set the `Data_Source` parameter to your local path with CSV files
-4. Refresh the report to load the sample data

 ---